piwesajopo/raspberrypi-kb/host-keys.md

 * LibreELEC
 * RetroPie Emulator

-However, when you connect to your raspberry Pi you usually do it usimg the IP.
+However, when you connect to your raspberry Pi you usually do it using the IP.
 This may pose a problem when using different OS installations.
 To work arround this, you have several optiions:
 - **(a)** Configure different static IPs for each installation.
 - **(b)** Maintain a single set of host keys on your installations.
 - **(c)** Use different hostnames for each installation but point them to the same IP.